pappasam/toml-sort/README.md

   --sort-table-keys     Sort the keys in tables and arrays of tables (excluding inline tables and arrays).
   --sort-inline-tables  Sort inline tables.
   --sort-inline-arrays  Sort inline arrays.
+  --sort-first KEYS     Table keys that will be sorted first in the output.
+Multiple keys can be given separated by a
+                        comma.

 comments:
   exclude comments from output